Bridget Jones's Diary (2001)

 Principal photography began in August 2000 and ended in November, and took place largely on location in London and the home counties.

 Bridget Jones's Diary premiered at the Empire in London on 10 March 2001 and was released on 13 April simultaneously in the United Kingdom and in the United States.
-It grossed over $280 million worldwide against a production budget of $25 million and received generally positive reviews from critics, who highlighted Zellweger's titular performance, which garnered her a nomination for the Academy Award for Best Actress at the 74th Academy Awards.
-Over the years, it has been hailed as part of the English pop culture, with Bridget Jones being cited as a British cultural icon.
+It grossed $282 million worldwide against a production budget of $25 million and received generally positive reviews from critics, who highlighted Zellweger's titular performance, which garnered her a nomination for the Academy Award for Best Actress at the 74th Academy Awards.
+It has been hailed as part of the English pop culture, with Bridget Jones being cited as a British cultural icon.

 The success of the film spawned a Bridget Jones film series, with three sequels being released, Bridget Jones: The Edge of Reason (2004), Bridget Jones's Baby (2016) and Bridget Jones: Mad About the Boy (2025).